Tim Giago, trailblazing Native American journalist, dies

 “They gave us six months to succeed.
 They didn't think we would last after that.
 We learned from our mistakes,” she said.

-In 1992, he changed the paper’s name to Indian Country Today to reflect its national coverage of Indian news and issues.
+In 1992, he changed the paper’s name to Indian Country Today to reflect its national coverage of Native American news and issues.
 He sold the paper to the Oneida Nation in 1998.

 Two years later he founded The Lakota Journal and in 2009, he founded the Native Sun News, based in Rapid City, South Dakota.

-Note: This story has been corrected to show that Giago was a 1991 Nieman Fellow at Harvard University.